-After the syntaxes have been processed to the data the outputs are screened by the FDZ staff.
+After the syntaxes have been processed for the data the outputs are screened by the FDZ staff.
 In conjunction with the growing number of cases also the required time for verification has grown.
 In 2008 the FDZ staff spent over 400 hours screening outputs to avoid disclosure of individuals and to ensure data privacy regulations (see Table 5).
-One should recognize that beside the number of cases the scope and the complexity of the specific evaluations also influence verification time.
+One should recognize that besides the number of cases the scope and the complexity of the specific evaluations also influence verification time.

-4.3 On-Site Use
+4.3 On-site use

-In order to enable external researchers the access to weakly anonymised datasets via on-site use the FDZ is equipped with one guest room and five workstations.
-Like for the other ways of data access the numbers of researchers accessing data via on-site use considerably increased since the establishment of the FDZ.
+In order to enable access for external researchers to weakly anonymized datasets via on-site use the FDZ is equipped with one guest room and five workstations.
+As for the other methods of data access the numbers of researchers accessing data via on-site use have considerably increased since the establishment of the FDZ.
 Starting with 22 visits by external researchers in 2005, the number of visits reached 256 in 2008.
-In total 482 visits by external researchers have been registered during
+In total 482 visits by external researchers were registered during the period 2005 to 2008.
+Despite this huge increase in visits the existing facilities at the FDZ were sufficient to allow every researcher enough time for his guest stay.
+The average duration of the visit was three days in 2005 to 2007 before declining to two days in 2008.

-Table 6: Publications produced using the FDZ data by type of literature.
+Table 6 Publications produced using FDZ data by type of literature.
 Reference date: 16.01.2009.
 At least one author per publication is a user of the FDZ and no author is affiliated to the IAB in the years of publication.
-Source: Evaluation by the department "Documentation and Service" of the IAB.
+Source: Evaluation by the department "Documentation and Service" of the IAB